codemagic-ci-cd/codemagic-docs/content/integrations/sonarcloud-integration.md

 ## Configuring access to SonarCloud in Codemagic

 There are three **environment variables** that need to be added to your workflow for the SonarCloud integration: `SONAR_TOKEN`, `SONAR_PROJECT_KEY`, and `SONAR_ORG_KEY`.
 In the following sample projects these values have been added to the codemagic.yaml as encrypted values.
 These values are available in your SonarCloud account.
-T

 The `SONAR_TOKEN` is the token you created when setting up your account.
-The `SONAR_PROJECT_KEY`, and `SONAR_ORG_KEY` can be obtained from your project settings once it has been added to SonarCloud.
+The `SONAR_PROJECT_KEY` and `SONAR_ORG_KEY` can be obtained from your project settings once it has been added to SonarCloud.

 Please note that you can also add encrypted values using the 'Environment variables' tab in the UI and then importing variables groups.
 For further information about using variable groups please click [here](https://docs.codemagic.io/variables/environment-variable-groups/).